04/15/2020 by Christine Griffith

-Consumers are becoming more health conscious with their food.
-They want less additives and more natural, organic products.
+Consumers are becoming more health-conscious with their food.
+They want fewer additives and more natural, organic products.
 Consumers are buying vegan or plant-based alternatives; food that fits their diet such as Keto, carnivore, or macro-counting.
-Less additives and healthier food mean fresher food with shorter shelf lives.
+Fewer additives and healthier food mean fresher food with shorter shelf lives.
 This means quick shipping to keep food fresh and your consumers happy.

 Due to the Amazon Effect, consumers expect even quicker shipping on everything.
 Shopping at brick and mortar shops is declining and consumers want to order everything online.
 According to studies by both Neilson and the Food Market Institute, fifty percent of Americans now buy all of their grocery products online.
 They want subscription boxes, such as ButcherBox, or meal subscriptions, like HelloFresh, delivered to their doorsteps.
 Direct to Consumer (D2C) is growing across all industries, especially the food industry.

 With climate change being a hot topic, consumers are more aware of their carbon footprint now more than ever.
 They want less packaging used for the products they order.
 They want to know how the brands they shop from stay green and reduce their environmental impact; starting with how the product is made, to the packaging, the shipping, and more.
 Consumers worry more about how their impact on the environment and that falls back on the manufacturer as well.